charliedolton/cst438-project-2/README.md

 [JSoup](https://jsoup.org/)

-"jsoup is a Java library for working with real-world HTML.
+- "jsoup is a Java library for working with real-world HTML.
 It provides a very convenient API for fetching URLs and extracting and manipulating data, using the best of HTML5 DOM methods and CSS selectors."
 (from https://jsoup.org/)

-Jsoup was used to create the Amazon web scraper which allows a user to add an automatically created item to their wishlist by just using an Amazon URL.
+Jsoup was used to create the Amazon scraper which allows a user to add an automatically created item to their wishlist by just using an Amazon URL.